 Please record your equipment identification information below for future reference.
 This information can be found on your machine nameplate.

 Product

 Model Number

-Code Number or Date Code
+Code Number or Date Code (if available)

-Serial Number
+Serial Number (if available)

 Date Purchased

 Where Purchased

-Whenever you request replacement parts or information on this equipment, always supply the information you
+Whenever you request replacement parts or information on this equipment, always supply the information you have recorded above.